-The combined mobility services are still at a very early stage of development.
+The combined mobility services are still at a very early stage of development to come up with workable criteria for public procurement.
 In the Nordic countries, Ubigo was the pioneer project developed in Goteborg during 2014, offering a range of mobility options to users based on subscription and unified invoicing.
 (Kamargianni, Matyas, Li, & Schäfer, 2015), (Holmberg, Collado, Sarasini, & Williander, 2016).
-Therefore, an award criterion is considered the most suitable way to be promoted.
-Nevertheless, the potential of this type of services to stimulate the modal shift is very relevant, and it is recommended that public procurers explore the possibility of procuring combined mobility services, instead of other mobility services that do not offer intermodality.
+The potential of this type of services to stimulate the modal shift is very relevant, and an explanatory note recommends that public procurers explore the possibility of procuring combined mobility services, instead of other mobility services that do not offer intermodality.